 Whether it is managing projects, physically building structures, or reading detailed plans to determine how to place things like pipes and wires, a construction career pathway has something for everyone.

 Do you like to paint?
-Painter!
+Be a Painter!

 Interested in solar panels?
 Learn to install solar panels!